Trailing Petunias – The Ultimate Growing Guide

 This 12″ basket has six side holes which are suitable for plugs of any size, there’s also enough space on the top for a further 5 petunias.

-By packing 11 petunias into a 12″ basket, you’ll be well on your way to creating a wonderful display of dense, trailing petunias.
+By packing 11 petunias into a 12″ basket, I was able to create a wonderful display of dense, trailing petunias.

 The basket is made from sturdy plastic complete with metal chains.
-Each side hole has a removable patch making it easy to insert plugs.
+Each side hole has a removable patch and I found it very easy to insert plugs.

 This basket was designed for drainage with holes all around the side and one in the base.

-Our only gripe – it can become heavy when fully loaded with plants and a potting mix.
-Also, at 12 inches, you’ll need a suitable bracket so the plants aren’t too close to the wall.
+I have only one gripe – it became very heavy when fully loaded with plants and a potting mix.
+Also, at 12 inches, I had need buy a wider wall bracket, so the plants weren’t too close to the wall.

 The Ideal Potting Mix For Petunias

-If soils and composts are used in hanging baskets, you may encounter some issues:
+If heavy soils and composts are used in hanging baskets, you may encounter some issues: